mhtajari1379-bot/newra-v4/README.md

 * **System Services**: Enable and start essential system services like Bluetooth.
 * **Shell Customization**: Switch to the Fish shell for an enhanced terminal experience.
 * **LazyVim Integration**: Clone and configure LazyVim for Neovim.
-* **Doom Emacs Setup**: Install and sync Doom Emacs for a powerful Emacs configuration.
 * **Meta Tasks**: Perform partial or full setup with single commands.

 ## Installation